amontalenti/elements-of-python-style/README.md

 - `mypackage/settings.py` preferred to `settings.py`
 - `README.md` describes the repo for a newcomer, always use Markdown
 - `setup.py` for simple facilities like `setup.py develop`
-- `requirements.txt` describes prod dependencies for `pip`
+- `requirements.txt` describes package dependencies for `pip`
-- `test-requirements.txt` additional dependencies for tests
+- `dev-requirements.txt` additional dependencies for tests/local
 - `Makefile` for simple (!!!) build/lint/test/run steps

 Also, always [pin your requirements](http://nvie.com/posts/better-package-management/).